 Meanwhile, the Roddenberry foundation is working on data collection

-The difficulties of a technical nature on the oleographic model, however, did not prevent the Roddenberry Archive from creating in the meantime a full-scale digital model of the spaceship.
+The technical difficulties with the holographic model, however, did not prevent the Roddenberry Archive from creating a full-scale digital model of the spaceship.

-The project team put together a mix of original studio model recordings, reference designs, manufacturing projects and decades of materials to create a 1: 1 model of the Enterprise, complete with unseen areas of the ship. in the original TV series or movie.
+The project team pulled together a mix of original studio model recordings, reference designs, production designs, and decades of materials to create a 1:1 model of the Enterprise, complete with unseen areas of the ship in the original TV series or movies.
 The project has already shared some images of this digital enterprise.
-It is truly an impressive collection of realistic scenes from a Federation spaceship.
+It's truly an impressive collection of realistic scenes of a Federation starship.

 A cultural enterprise

-As fun as it is to dream of walking into a 1: 1 reconstruction of the Enterprise, I don't forget that the real work of the Roddenberry Archive is obviously centered around preserving Roddenberry's work.
-Rod Roddenberry, the son of the creator of Star Trek, says the project is in the process of scanning "hundreds of thousands, if not perhaps a million pages" of notes, documents, scripts and behind-the-scenes materials into the digital catalog.
+As fun as it is to dream of walking around in a 1:1 reconstruction of the Enterprise, I don't forget that the real work of the Roddenberry Archive is obviously centered around the preservation of Roddenberry's work.
+Rod Roddenberry, the son of Star Trek's creator, says the project is in the process of scanning "hundreds of thousands, if not perhaps a million pages" of notes, documents, scripts and behind-the-scenes materials into the digital catalog.

 The project also collaborates with the cloud graphics company OTOY to create 3D scans of props and scale models of the Star Trek story.
 Ultimately, the archive will be much more than a simple collection of documents and artistic interpretations.

-It will be a "decades-long partnership to collect and preserve the legacy of Gene Roddenberry," says Rod.
+It will be a “decade-long collaboration to collect and preserve Gene Roddenberry's legacy,” Rod says.

 Star Trek in the real world

-The mammoth nature of the effort and the technologies involved suggest it may take some time before we see the fruits of the Roddenberry Foundation's work.
+The mammoth nature of the effort and the technologies contemplated suggest that it may take some time before we see the fruits of the Roddenberry Foundation's labor.
 Once well underway, however, the Star Trek universe can find new life for a sea of things.

 Imagine theme parks, virtual worlds to cross with viewers, new interactive epics with visitors as protagonists.